Leveraging Kubernetes and OpenShift for automated performance tests (part 1)

 - We can use infrastructure, which provides good isolation.

 Regarding this last point, I like the approach taken by the message broker used in this demo.
 EnMasse, created with OpenShift in mind from day one, can spawn a new, dedicated broker on demand.
 We can have it provisioned for the test run and decommissioned afterward.
-No other application is using the broker, which provides isolation and the decommissioning after test runs ensures minimal resources reservation.
+No other application is using the broker, which provides isolation and decommissioning after test runs ensures minimal resources are reserved.
 Monitoring the broker will also provide confidence that it is not a limiting factor with respect to performance under load.

 For test automation, I am relying on two tools:

 Both tools can leverage OpenShift and run as containers on it.
 I will demonstrate how this can be done in my third article.

 Many tools are available for supporting test automation, such as JMeter, Gatling, Locust, Grinder, and Tsung.
 They provide a robust, scalable, and flexible way to produce test loads.
 Message templates, test data sets, or load injection patterns can easily be configured.
 An aspect that I like in JMeter is the possibility to design and experiment tests using its UI and let them run afterward from the command line, which is a must for scheduled tests with higher load.
 The UI also helps when we need to interact with less-technical staff in the design phase or have them change and refine the test cases once the technical aspects have been settled.